-The unique method of instruction employed at the Leonard School of Music offers a great challenge to each student.
+The unique method of instruction employed for many years at the Leonard School of Music offers a great challenge to each student.
 From the very beginning of the extensive band program, each student is given many opportunities for advancement regardless of age.
-As he progresses in his musical education, he is promoted from band to band until the day when he has earned his place in the Symphonic Band.
-Band students from all over Charleston County and the greater Charleston area come to Mr. Leonard and his assistants for their musical education.
+As students progress in their musical education, they are promoted from band to band eventually reaching the level of Symphonic Band.

 Every year members of the Leonard School of Music have been selected for the S. C. All State Bands, which are made up of selected band students from all over the state.
 In years past, members of the Youth Band have been represented in virtually every musical type of activity in the state, and in some cases, activities of national significance.

-The Leonard School of Music is justifiably proud of its record of graduates.
-As a student graduates from high school and thus “graduates” from the band, he is always a student to remember with love and pride.
+The Leonard School of Music has always been justifiably proud of its record of graduates.
+As a student graduates from high school and thus “graduates” from the band, he or she is always a student to remember with love and pride.
 It is said that “No student who has ever graduated from the Leonard School of Music (since 1945 and that’s a lot of students!) has ever gotten into trouble.”
-One of the reasons for this could very well be the high standards which a student must maintain to become and remain a member of the LSM.
+One of the reasons for this could very well be the high standards which a student must maintain to become and remain a member of the school.

-It isn’t expected that each band student would remain a musician, but after being in such a group for any length of time, it is only natural that each student continues his interest in music.
+It isn’t expected that each band student would remain a musician, but after being in such a group for any length of time, it is only natural that each student continues his or her interest in music.
 Almost all the graduates continue their music in some form – either full-time, part-time or as a hobby in leisure-time.
 Too numerous to mention are the students who have received full scholarships all over the United States, at universities and colleges during the last several decades.
 In 1970, Mr. Patrick J. Leonard retired, at which time his son Daniel J. Leonard became the director of the Leonard School of Music.
 In 2010, the Leonard School of Music became incorporated and in 2012 awarded 501c3 nonprofit status.
 In 2017 the Leonard School of Music merged with Charleston Jazz to become the Charleston Jazz Academy.